IvanPinezhaninov/async_promise/README.md

          .run();
 ```

-The `race` method accepts a container with functions.
-Each container function processes the value returned by the previous function asynchronously.
-The result of the method will be the result or exception of the first completed function
+The `race` method accepts an iterable of functions.
+Each function asynchronously processes the return value of the previous function.
+The result of the method will be the result or error of the first completed function

 ```cpp
 std::vector<int(*)(int)> funcs